 - Lightly brush the edges with milk or cream.

-- Cool for 20 minutes to serve warm, or cool for 1-2 hours to serve at room temperature.
+- Remove it from the ove and cool for 20 minutes to serve warm, or cool for 1-2 hours to serve at room temperature.

 - Sprinkle with cinnamon sugar and sliced almonds.
 Slice and serve.